 The programme for new pierhead works including a new office will not now start until early 2026.
 We were concerned that this might impact on the Easter period.
 There had been some concern with cars that had been left in the pier carpark for months and sometimes years.

 The two charging points in the pier car park were not working.
 We have written to CMAL Assets.
 GMG pointed out that the Government app that tells you your nearest charging point only has one marked on Tiree.
-In fact, there are two at the Reef Inn and one at the fuel station and one at the business units.
+In fact, there are charging points at at the fuel station and at the business units.
 GMG will raise this with the Trust

 Two ferries to Tiree and Coll last week had run out of food.
 GMG had written to the Area Manager